 You can comment on any planning application during the consultation period.
 This is normally three weeks from the date that the consultation letters are sent out.

 You can support or object to a proposal, but you should remember that planning applications can only be decided on the basis of planning issues related to that application.
 We cannot accept comments after the end of the consultation period for an application.
 All comments submitted will automatically be available for public viewing - please refrain from using bad language, personal details about yourself or defamatory comments about others.
-By submitting any written comments you are consenting to your name and address being placed in the public domain.
-If you have an overriding legal reason why your address should remain confidential, please contact the planning office for advice in good time prior to submitting your comments in accordance with the relevant deadline.
+Only comments received from a valid address will be considered, although your name and address will be withheld from Public Access, providing you do not include your name and/or address within the Comment box.

 We will consider all comments we receive, but when making our formal decision we can only take account of matters known as 'material planning considerations'.
 A few examples of what can be considered:

 - Overshadowing - the effect on neighbours' daylight, sunlight or privacy

 - Road safety - the impact of traffic, road access, parking and servicing

 - Overbearing - the appearance, bulk or height of the scheme

 - Design – the density, layout, appearance and materials proposed to be used

 - Out-of-character - the impact on the character of the area